Engineering modifiers of protein-nucleic acid interactions

 The Nucleic Acid Structure and Recognition Lab also works to understand the biochemistry of cancers such as paraganglioma and glioblastoma where aberrant metabolism may play a key role in tumor growth and therapy.

 Education, training and mentorship are vital components of the research activities in the Nucleic Acid Structure and Recognition Lab.
-Dr. Maher serves as a mentor for multiple training programs at Mayo Clinic and as the co-director for two minority training grant positions.
+Dr. Maher has been a leader in graduate education since 1991, serving as dean of Mayo Clinic Graduate School of Biomedical Sciences until 2019 and is the co-director for two minority training grant positions.
+He is a mentor for multiple training programs at Mayo Clinic and has mentored over 20 students toward completing their Ph.D. and M.D.-Ph.D. degrees.

 The Maher lab is affiliated with several Mayo Clinic research areas: